Moissanite Ring vs Diamond Ring Cost

 Is Moissanite a “Budget Choice”?

-Many couples choose moissanite intentionally for these benefits rather than simply as a budget alternative.
+Many couples choose it intentionally.
 Learn why moissanite is preferred over diamond.

 When Diamond Rings May Make Sense